josojo/piper-testing/README.md

 This builds an isolated scene from the prepared URDF and tests successful reaching, mesh enclosure, tool/gripper conventions, table/apple/self-collision rejection, near misses without forbidden contacts, unsafe path interiors with safe endpoints, validation-budget exhaustion, pose/step/timing limits, malformed inputs, stale states/scenes, and modified trajectory rejection.
 It requires neither CAN nor a display.
 The root-level `test_nero.py`, `test_backend.py`, and related scripts are existing hardware utilities and are not part of this offline suite.

-Remaining milestones are physical validation of the experimental adapter, hardware FK/TCP calibration, refined assembly collision models, dynamic tracking validation, camera calibration, and Astra target selection.
+These tests cover the existing MuJoCo implementation only.
+They do not validate the planned ROS 2 backend or physical trajectory tracking; new development follows the migration milestones above.

-## First OpenRouter experiment: upright and return
+## Existing OpenRouter experiment: upright and return

 `nero_experiment` implements this sequence: